7 Must-Ask Questions When Choosing a Drone Detection System

 What is the detection range?

-A longer range gives your team earlier warning which translates to more time to assess the situation and respond effectively.
+A longer range gives your team earlier warning, which translates to more time to assess the situation and respond effectively.

-Is your system compliant with regulations / laws and UAS monitoring operations with all relevant governing agencies?
+Is your system compliant with regulations/laws and UAS monitoring operations with all relevant governing agencies?
 (E.g., FAA)

 A federal advisory explains why only four agencies can stop, interfere with, or access private signal content from a drone.
 For others, taking drones down poses serious safety and liability risks.
 A safer approach is to detect and track the drone and pilot so the right teams can respond.

-Does the system require custom or unique power, communications, or other support, a stringent or precise set-up, or a prolonged on-site sensor calibration period and allow for custom alert zones?
+Does the system require custom or unique power, communications, or other support, a stringent or precise set-up, or a prolonged on-site sensor calibration period, and allow for custom alert zones?

 Systems that need custom power, communications, or precise calibration can slow deployment, raise costs, and limit where they can be used.
 In contrast, portable solutions with fast, flexible setup and customizable alert zones let you cover areas of interest quickly, adapt to changing needs, and respond faster to drone activity.